 World Cup 2018: why is there no football on TV today?

-After England's exhausting penalty shootout win, we could probably all do with a break before the quarter-finals
+After England's exhausting quarter-final win, we could probably all do with a break before the semi-finals

-The Last 16 stage at the 2018 World Cup is over, England are – remarkably – through to the quarter-finals, and all is right with the world – apart from one thing.
+The quarter-final stage at the 2018 World Cup is over, England are – remarkably – through to the semis, and all is right with the world – apart from one thing.

 Why is there no live World Cup football on TV today?

-Don’t worry, nothing bad has happened – we’ve just come to the end of the Last 16, meaning there is a short break before the quarter-finals begin on Friday 6th July.
+Don’t worry, nothing bad has happened – we’ve just come to the end of the quarter-finals, meaning there is a short break before the semis begin on Tuesday 10th July.

-After England’s incredible penalty shootout win on Tuesday night, it’s probably time everyone took a breather…
+After England’s incredible win against Sweden on Saturday, it’s probably time everyone took a breather…

 When is the football back on TV?

-The football will resume with the first quarter-final matches on Friday 6th July.
-England’s match meanwhile will be on Saturday afternoon.
-Check the full fixture guide for all the quarter-final matches here.
+The football will resume with the first semi-final match (France v Belgium) on Tuesday 10th July.
+England’s match, meanwhile, will be on the evening of Wednesday 11th July.
+Check the full fixture guide for all the semi-final matches here.